ltbrs/gpt-pursuit/README.md

 - llm answers
 - line chart of ranking evolutions between llm and you
 - Use time to answer and compare it to LLM inference, power usage to answer (compare to the food you need to process that question)
+- create a little formula at the end which reuse the number of parameter of a model, if the model have correctly answered and then say to the user you are XM parameters